How often do you find yourself saying 'I will do it tomorrow'...?

 - You just can't be bothered and are feeling lazy

-The saying ‘I will do it tomorrow’ and procrastination go hand in hand a lot of the time!
-They are like a 90 year old married couple that although they know aren’t good for each other refuse to leave each others side, even in the retirement home.
+The saying 'I will do it tomorrow' and procrastination go hand in hand a lot of the time!
+They're like a 90 year old married couple that, although they know they aren't good for each other, refuse to leave each others side (even in the retirement home).

-But I then also became hugely frustrated at myself sometimes because I was just not.getting.stuff.done.
+But I then also became hugely frustrated at myself because at I was just not.getting.stuff.done.

-The trait of putting stuff off can feel very personal, where you think to yourself that it is mainly something that seems to only affect you while it appears everyone around you is getting on properly with life and are are already doing next weeks job today.
-They don’t even know what the concept of tomorrow is by the looks of it!
+The trait of putting stuff off can feel very personal.
+You think to yourself that it's mainly something that seems to only affect you, while it appears everyone around you is getting on properly with life and are are already doing 'next weeks jobs' today.
+They don't even know what the concept of tomorrow is by the looks of it!

-I then not too long ago came across this BRILLIANT video by Tim Urban called ‘Inside the mind of a master procrastinator’.
-Have a watch, it is really informative and funny, mainly due to his very grown up drawings!
-Please do spend the next 14 minutes of your life watching it before you continue reading, it’s well worth it and will be time well spent:
+Not too long ago I came across this brilliant video by Tim Urban called 'Inside The Mind Of A Master Procrastinator'.
+Have a watch, it's really informative and funny, mainly due to his very grown up drawings!
+Please do spend the next 14 minutes of your life watching it before you continue reading, it's well worth it and will be time well spent:

-After I watched this video near the end of last year I thought to myself; ‘Everything he has said is me!
-It’s also a lot of other peoples lives so it’s not just me!
+After I watched this video I thought to myself; 'Everything he's said is describing me and my life!
+But, more importantly, it's also a lot of other peoples lives.
+So it's not just me!
 So many of us are like this!
 I dont feel alone anymore!
-Yay!’
+Yay!'

-Although I felt a bit of comfort knowing this wasn’t an individual thing, and that so many people struggle with the Instant Gratification Monkey, my main lesson from him was that I now had a better understanding and a explanation for my immediate procrastination and that I often live by the panic monster, but more importantly understanding my long-term procrastination frustration and my ‘tomorrows’ saying had a big effect on me.
+Although I felt a bit of comfort knowing that so many people also struggle with the Instant Gratification Monkey, my main lesson from him was that I now had a better understanding and a explanation for my immediate procrastination.
+I often live by the 'panic monster', but I now had knowledge around my long-term procrastination frustration and that my 'I'll do it tomorrow' saying was slowly having a hugely negative effect on me.

-‘Long term procrastination has made people feel like a spectator in their own lives.
-The frustration is not that they couldnt acheive their dreams; its that they werent even able to start chasing them’ – Tim Urban
+'Long term procrastination has made people feel like a spectator in their own lives.
+The frustration is not that they couldnt achieve their dreams; it's that they weren't even able to start chasing them.' - Tim Urban

-At the moment I’m currently writing two books and some days are really productive getting the words out, and others not so much.
-My rate of progress has been slowing down a bit in the last couple of weeks with a few other things I have taken on alongside it and on a few occasions I have found myself saying ‘let me do (something else) for the rest of the day, and I will start writing again properly tomorrow when I have the right amount of time to focus on it’.
+At the moment I'm currently writing two books, and some days are really productive in getting the words out, and others not so much.
+My rate of progress has been slowing down a bit in the last couple of weeks with a few other things I have taken on alongside writing.
+On a few occasions I've found myself saying 'let me do (something else) for the rest of the day, and I'll start writing again properly tomorrow when I have the right amount of time to focus on it'.